-No more than 165 units of combined housing stabilization transition services and housing stabilization services can be used per POC without written approval from the OCDD state office.
+No more than 165 units of combined housing stabilization transition services and housing stabilization services can be used per Plan of Care year without written approval from the OCDD state office.

 Housing stabilization transition service and housing stabilization service are reimbursed at a prospective flat rate for each approved unit of service provided to the recipient.